muziejus/javascripting-english-major/8-webpage.md

 ```

 As we can see, `.second-paragraph` means “apply these properties to everything
-that has the class “second-paragraph.”
+that has the class ‘second-paragraph.’”
 Similarly, `#third-paragraph` means
-“apply these properties to the entity that has the id “third-paragraph.”
+“apply these properties to the element that has the id ‘third-paragraph.’”
 Try
 adding `class="second-paragraph"` to the `<h1>` tag.
 What happens?

 The selectors can also be mixed and matched. `p.lead`, for example, refers to